mandis-ncs/blog_pass/README.md

 * An IDE (like IntelliJ or Eclipse) to run the Spring Java code
 * An software testing tools (like Postman or Insomnia)

+Follow these steps:

-Next, you can clone this repository with the following command:
+1. Clone this repository using the following command:
 ```bash
 git clone https://github.com/mandis-ncs/blog_pass.git
 ```

-Now, you can open the directory in your IDE and navigate until the main class called 'BlogPassApplication' and press the icon 'Run' to run the code!
+2. Open the cloned directory in your IDE and locate the main class called 'BlogPassApplication'.
+Click the 'Run' icon to execute the code.
-Next, you can open your testing API tools software  and try the HTTP operations.
+3. Open your testing API software and try out the HTTP operations.

 ## ✅ Testing HTTP: Step by step ##
-This are the commands you can try in your testing software.
-We recommend you use Postman and follow the steps in order.
+Here are the commands to use in your testing software (preferably Postman).
+Please follow these steps in order:

-(Obs: when doing the requests you have to login in Basic Auth as admin or as an user.)
+(Obs: For each request, log in using Basic Auth as either an admin or a user.)

 ### ✅ Handle Posts Data ###
 * BASIC AUTH
-First, when you open your testing software go to the Authorization tab and select the Type "Basic Auth", then put the admin credentials pre registered:
+In your testing software, go to the Authorization tab and select the "Basic Auth" type.
+Use the pre-registered admin credentials:
 ```bash
 Username: admin
 Password: admin123
 ```
-Now you can proceed the HTTP operations.
+(Note: You have to put the credentials in every Endpoint, to identify yourself)

 * ✅ POST
-To process a new Post, you have to put an ID between 1 and 100 and replace where the {postId} symbol is:
+To process a new post, use an ID between 1 and 100 in place of {postId}:
 ```bash
 http://localhost:8080/posts/{postId}
 ```